korylprince/go-plugin-test/README.md

-This is a very simple test of [HashiCorp's go-plugin](https://github.com/hashicorp/go-plugin) with bidirectional communication.
+This is a very simple test of [HashiCorp's go-plugin](https://github.com/hashicorp/go-plugin) with bidirectional communication over GRPC.

 **How to Run**